Richard Welch: Legacy and aftermath

 By presidential order of U.S. President Gerald Ford, Welch was buried in Arlington National Cemetery.
 His death helped turn the political tide back in favor of the CIA after the damning revelations by the Church Committee earlier in 1975.

 Welch's murder contributed to passage of the Intelligence Identities Protection Act of 1982, making it illegal to reveal the name of an agent who has a covert relationship with an American intelligence organization.

-In July 2002, a hospital employee named Pavlos Serifis (born 1956) confessed that he had participated in Welch's murder along with 17N's alleged mastermind Alexandros D. Giotopoulos (born 1944), Pavlos's uncle Ioannis Serifis (born 1938), and a tall, blonde "Anna."
+In July 2002, a hospital employee named Pavlos Serifis (born 1956) confessed that he had participated in Welch's murder along with 17N's alleged mastermind Alexandros Giotopoulos (born 1944), Pavlos's uncle Ioannis Serifis (born 1938), and a tall, blonde "Anna."

 Charges for the Welch murder were not brought because the (then) 20-year statute of limitations had expired.
 Giotopoulos was sentenced to multiple life terms in 2003 as the moral instigator of a string of assassinations, bombings, rocket attacks, and bank robberies from 1983 to 2000.
 Ioannis Serifis was acquitted.
 Pavlos Serifis was convicted of membership in a terrorist group but released on health grounds.
 An appeals court ruled in 2007 that the statute of limitations had expired for that crime.